Overview of Program

-This program is accepting two fellows beginning in the 2022 academic year.
+This program accepted two fellows for its inaugural class beginning in the 2022 academic year.
 There is an additional position open to accept another fellow for the 2023 academic year.
 Residency training in General Pediatrics or Emergency Medicine must be from an ACGME accredited program and completed by the time of matriculation.
 Applicants must be board-eligible or board certified.
 This program does not accept J-1 Visa applicants at this time.
 Once a letter of offer is extended, employment will be contingent on a positive result from a criminal background screening and procurement/maintenance of a Florida Medical License.

 Key Curriculum Themes